RajCloudify/Terraform-Practice/Day-5.2-Custom-Network/README.md

- Creation of custom Network, individually configuring each resource seperately for the network and deploying
+ Creation of custom Network, individually configuring each resource seperately for the network and deploying.